wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 To style the HTML, we have made use of Bootstrap [panels](http://getbootstrap.com/components/#panels), [list groups](http://getbootstrap.com/components/#list-group), and [inline forms](http://getbootstrap.com/css/#forms-inline).

 In the view code, in the next subsection, we will only pass through the results to the template, when the user issues a query.
 Initially, there will be not results to show.

 ### Adding the View
-With our search template added, we can then add the view which prompts the rendering of our template.
+With our search template added, we can then add the view that prompts the rendering of our template.
 Add the following `search()` view to Rango's `views.py` module.

 {lang="python",linenos=off}
 	def search(request):